MicrosoftDocs/learn/learn-pr/language/python-install-vscode/includes/3-exercise-install-python3.md

-In the previous exercise, you ran a command to determine whether you had Python 3 installed.
+3-exercise-install-python3.mdIn the previous exercise, you ran a command to determine whether you had Python 3 installed.
 If you need to install Python 3, choose your operating system at the top of this page, and then follow the instructions.

 If you determined that you already have Python 3 installed, you can scroll to the bottom of this page and select **Continue**.

 When this module was written, Python 3.9 was the latest version available, so instructions here refer to that version.
-You should install the latest version of Python that is available for your operating system.
+Install the latest version of Python that is available for your operating system.
 If you install a different version, the button labels and the filenames that you see may differ slightly from those in these instructions.

 ::: zone pivot="windows"